mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 So I kept quiet. *[Laughter.]*

 Anyway.
 I don’t know which is my home, but I am coming back.
-I am already in the United States, and I am very happy to practice again [here].
+I am already in the United States, and I am very happy to practice again here.

 #### 2:05